 Land Rover has unveiled the fifth generation Discovery at the Paris Motor show.
-Though looking drastically different from the outgoing version it still maintains the signature features – seven seats, top notch off-road capabilities and comfort.
+Though looking drastically different from the outgoing version it still maintains the signature features – seven seats, top-notch off-road capabilities, and comfort.
 The new look is something that aligns with the company’s current line up.
-The New Discovery is lighter on the scale, a good 1000 pounds to be precise thanks to aluminium construction.
-The insignia four wheel drive system has been refined and included is a new driver assistance systems that can be customized for different terrains.
-Under the hood is a 3 liter supercharged petrol V6 that delivers 340 bhp and 332 lb-ft of torque, should you wish to have some more pulling power than there is the 254 bhp turbocharged diesel V6 with 443 lb-ft of torque.
+The New Discovery is lighter on the scale, a good 1000 pounds to be precise thanks to aluminum construction.
+The insignia four-wheel-drive system has been refined and included is a new driver assistance system that can be customized for different terrains.
+Under the hood is a 3-liter supercharged petrol V6 that delivers 340 bhp and 332 lb-ft of torque, should you wish to have some more pulling power than there is the 254 bhp turbocharged diesel V6 with 443 lb-ft of torque.

-Along with the driving dynamics its the onboard technologies that have got a serious overhaul as well.
-A smartphone app lets you control and monitor most of the cars features including folding the rear two seats remotely.
-For the outdoor lovers there is the ‘Activity key’ wristband which doubles as a key, letting you lock the car while the disabled keyfob is inside the car.
-All the three rows of seats can be heated and cooled, there are 9 USB ports a Wi-Fi hotspot and an updated touchscreen infotainment system.
+Along with the driving dynamics, it’s the onboard technologies that have got a serious overhaul as well.
+A smartphone app lets you control and monitor most of the car features including folding the rear two seats remotely.
+For the outdoor lovers, there is the ‘Activity key’ wristband which doubles as a key, letting you lock the car while the disabled keyfob is inside the car.
+All three rows of seats can be heated and cooled, there are 9 USB ports a Wi-Fi hotspot and an updated touchscreen infotainment system.

 The new Land Rover Discovery will go on sale mid next year with prices starting at $49,900.